legend-exp/remage/docs/manual/output.md

 :::{todo}

 - one-table versus multi-table configurations
-- step point selection
 - vertex table
-- list of output schemes and description of specific features
 - track output scheme
 - isotope, energy filtering
-- store event only if energy deposition in germanium
   :::

 _remage_ supports all output formats supported by